My children’s stories tell both “true” and “might-be-true” historical and legendary tales. Contemporary stories usually spring from my personal life.

 “Writing children’s books as a subversive activity” is a tempting mission statement.
 Without specifically writing anything beyond the simple story at hand, “seeds” are planted for future assimilation, avoiding commentary or a lesson-learning tone.

-For adults—my debut novel, Sourland, Wuthering Heights, New Jersey, is a retelling of Emily Bronte’s Wuthering Heights which is considered one of the greatest gothic novels in the English canon.
-Sourland moves the time period 200 years later—and the setting 5,000 miles away, taking place between 1971 through 2002 on the Sourland Mountain of New Jersey.
+For adults—my debut novel, Sourland, is a retelling of Emily Bronte’s Wuthering Heights, which is considered one of the greatest gothic novels in the English canon.
+Sourland moves the time period 200 years later—and the setting 5,000 miles away, taking place between 1967 through 2002 on the Sourland Mountain of New Jersey.

 Ismail al-Jazari, the Father of Robotics introduces children to the Islamic Golden Age, during which science, mathematics, mechanical technologies, economic development, and cultural works flourished.